Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Healthcare workers, including nurse practitioners who prescribe baclofen, should educate the patient on the safe use of this drug.
 It does work well as a muscle relaxant, but its use to manage low back pain is limited.
 The drug should not be combined with narcotics, sedatives, or hypnotics.
 Also, baclofen should not be prescribed for a prolonged duration.

 An interprofessional healthcare team is the optimal strategy for baclofen use.
 The clinician will make the clinical decision to use baclofen, but the pharmacist should verify the appropriateness of the dose, mode of administration, and perform medication reconciliation to rule out drug interactions.
 Nursing will administer the drug in many cases, particularly intrathecally, and should be aware of the signs of adverse effects or excessive dosing.
-When the pharmacist or nurse encounters a reason for concern, they must be able to communicate it to the treating clinicians immediately.
+When the pharmacist or nurse encounters a reason for concern, they must be empowered to immediately communicate it to the treating clinicians.
 This type of interprofessional team approach will optimize baclofen therapy while minimizing adverse events.
-[Level V]
+[Level 5]